 5 Advantages of Being A Therapist

 - Job growth.
 The growth and demand for therapists continues to be on the rise.
 According to the Bureau of Labor Statistics, the job outlook for PT, OT, or SLP is projected to grow “much faster” than average.
-Looking specifically at physical therapist, their job outlook is expected to grow by 28% from 2016 – 2026.
+Looking specifically at physical therapists, their job outlook is expected to grow by 28% from 2016 – 2026.

 - Plenty of opportunity for advancement.
 Like most careers, therapists start at the bottom.
 Learning, experimenting, and building a strong career.
 However, most therapists can grow rapidly.
 The more experience and education you have allows you to advance your career as far as you want.